-- Training staff in new technologies (55%) - During the downturn of the economy, training was an area that was cut by many organizations.
-That needs to be addressed quickly - if not then the chance to meet the objectives of the new year will be reduced.
+- Training staff in new technologies (43%) - During the pasndemic and related shut downs, training was an area that was cut by many organizations.
+That needs to be addressed quickly - if not then the ability to recover quickly will be reduced.

 - Providing competitive compensation (37%) - Salaries are increasing as demand for qualified IT pros increase.
 It will not be unusual for pay ranges to go up by 5 to 10% from current levels

 - Recruiting new staff (35%) - Budgets for IT initiatives have increased significantly and the budgets for the new year will be higher yet.
 CIO need to recruit qualified professionals as quickly as possible.

 - Maintaining and improving existing productivity and service levels (34%) - With the impending changes the IT organization needs to keep it "eye on the ball".
 Change can cause a loss of focus